-- (1) For the purposes of this Part the dismissal of an employee shall be regarded as unfair if the reason for it (or, if more than one, the principal reason) was that the employee - (a) was, or proposed to become, a member of a trade union;

-- (b) had taken part, or proposed to take part, in the activities of a trade union at an appropriate time, or in any action by a trade union in contemplation or furtherance of an employment dispute (not being action by way of conduct that is specified in a code of practice approved under Article 25 of the Employment Relations (Jersey) Law 2007 as unreasonable conduct when done in contemplation or furtherance of an employment dispute); or - (c) was not a member of any trade union, or of a particular trade union, or of one of a number of particular trade unions, or had refused, or proposed to refuse, to become or remain a member.63 - (2) In paragraph (1)(b) "an appropriate time" means - (a) a time outside the employee's working hours; or - (b) a time within the employee's working hours at which, in accordance with arrangements agreed with or consent given by his or her employer, it is permissible for the employee to take part in the activities of a trade union, and for this purpose "working hours", in relation to an employee, means any time when, in accordance with his or her contract of employment, the employee is required to be at work.
+- (1) For the purposes of this Part the dismissal of an employee shall be regarded as unfair if the reason for it (or, if more than one, the principal reason) was that the employee - (a) was, or proposed to become, a member of a trade union; - (b) had taken part, or proposed to take part, in the activities of a trade union at an appropriate time, or in any action by a trade union in contemplation or furtherance of an employment dispute (not being action by way of conduct that is specified in a code of practice approved under Article 25 of the Employment Relations (Jersey) Law 2007 as unreasonable conduct when done in contemplation or furtherance of an employment dispute); or - (c) was not a member of any trade union, or of a particular trade union, or of one of a number of particular trade unions, or had refused, or proposed to refuse, to become or remain a member. - (2) In paragraph (1)(b) "an appropriate time" means - (a) a time outside the employee's working hours; or and for this purpose "working hours", in relation to an employee, means any time when, in accordance with his or her contract of employment, the employee is required to be at work.